microbiomedata/nmdc-schema/README.md

    ```shell
    docker compose exec app bash
    ```
    > You can think of this as "`ssh`-ing" into a Linux system.
-In this case, the Linux system is a Docker container, and your computer is not using the SSH protocol, specifically.
+In this case, the Linux system is a Docker container running on your computer, and you are using something other than `ssh` to communicate with it.
 3. (Optional) Explore the container!
    ```shell
    $ whoami